selabhvl/dat250public/expassignments/expass4.md

 ### Experiment 4: XML representation (optional)

-Investigate how the Spark/Java may be used to return and consume XML resource representations of the Todo-items.
+Investigate how the Spring may be used to return and consume XML resource representations of the Todo-items.

 ### Hand-in: short report

-As hand-in, you must add a markdown file called `dat250-expass4.md` to the same repository that you created in the earlier software technology assignments.
+As a hand-in, you must add a markdown file called `dat250-expass4.md` to the same repository you created in the earlier software technology assignments.

 In particular, you should write about: